quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 TODO

-### connection_closed
+### connection_state_updated
-Importance: Extra
+Importance: Base

 Data:

 ~~~
 {
-    src_id?: string // (only needed when logging in a trace containing data for multiple connections.
-Otherwise it's implied.)
+    old?:ConnectionState,
+    new:ConnectionState
 }

+enum ConnectionState {
+    attempted, // client initial sent
+    reset, // stateless reset sent
+    handshake, // handshake in progress
+    active, // handshake successful, data exchange
+    keepalive, // no data for a longer period
+    draining, // CONNECTION_CLOSE sent
+    closed // connection actually fully closed, memory freed
+}

 ~~~

+Note: connection_state_changed with a new state of "attempted" is the same conceptual event as the connection_started event above from the client's perspective.

 Triggers:

-* "error"
+* "error" // when closing because of an unexpected event
-* "clean"
+* "clean" // when closing normally

 ### MIGRATION-related events
 e.g., path_updated